-Sarah is interested in the development of social and emotional skills in early childhood, particularly how these skills are affected by early childhood intervention programs (e.g., Early Head Start), parenting behaviors, and other environmental factors such as socioeconomic status.
-Her research aims to address inequity by studying the effectiveness of early childhood intervention programs in promoting children’s social-emotional competence with the goal of improving these programs over time.
-She hopes to continue in research in this field and eventually establish an evidence-based program supporting low-income children and their families to create a more equitable society.
+I am interested in the development of social and emotional skills in early childhood, particularly how these skills are affected by early childhood intervention programs (e.g., Early Head Start home visiting), parenting behaviors, and other environmental factors such as socioeconomic status.
+My research aims to address inequity by studying the effectiveness of early childhood intervention programs in promoting positive parenting behaviors and children’s social-emotional competence.
+I hope to continue in research in this field with the goal of improving these programs over time so that they can better support children and families who face socioeconomic disadvantages.

-In 2018, Sarah received her B.S. in Human Development and Family Sciences with a double option in Child Development and Human Services along with a minor in Psychology from Oregon State University.
-While attending Oregon State, Sarah was a research assistant in the SEARCH Research Lab where she examined the effectiveness of a ten-week parent education program under supervision of Dr. Bridget Hatfield.
-She presented a research poster on this project at the Summer Undergraduate Research Symposium in 2018.
+In 2018, I received my BS in Human Development and Family Sciences at Oregon State University.
+During my time there, I was a research assistant in the SEARCH Research Lab where I examined the effectiveness of a 10-week parent education program under supervision of Dr. Bridget Hatfield.

-After graduating, Sarah worked as an Early Head Start Home Visitor through Community Action Organization.
-She gained valuable insight about how children and families are best supported through home visiting services.
-However, she also learned there was a gap between the research on evidence-based practices and the actual implementation of early intervention programs.
-This encouraged her to become a researcher, to help mend that gap so early childhood intervention programs can be as beneficial as possible for the children and families enrolled.
+After graduating, I worked as an Early Head Start Home Visitor through Community Action Organization.
+I gained valuable insight about how children and families are best supported through home visiting services.
+However, I also learned there was a gap between the research on evidence-based practices and the actual implementation of such practices.
+This encouraged me to become a researcher, to help mend that gap and make early childhood intervention programs as beneficial as possible for the children and families enrolled.

 Awards and Recognition

-2021 – Summer Time Academic Research (STAR) Award, School of Human Ecology
+- Summer Time Academic Research (STAR) Award, School of Human Ecology, 2021

-2020 – Outstanding First Year Student Award, Human Development and Family Studies
+- Outstanding First Year Student Award, Human Development & Family Studies, 2020